Charles J. Otto: Gun policy

 During the 2013 legislative session, Otto voted against the Firearm Safety Act, a bill that placed restrictions on firearm purchases and magazine capacity in semi-automatic rifles.
 In May 2023, he signed onto a letter calling on Governor Wes Moore to veto the Gun Safety Act, an omnibus gun control bill that increased requirements and fees to obtain a handgun permit, strengthened safe storage requirements, and prohibited carrying guns near certain locations.

 Marijuana

 Otto supported the legalization of medical marijuana in Maryland, but expressed concerns with the legalization of recreational marijuana.

 Social issues

 During the 2012 legislative session, Otto voted against the Civil Marriage Protection Act, which legalized same-sex marriage in Maryland.

 In 2019, Otto introduced legislation requiring Somerset County commissioners to live in the districts they represent.
 The bill passed unanimously and became law.

 Personal life and death

 Otto was a member of and treasurer for the John Wesley United Methodist Church in Princess Anne, Maryland.
 He died at his home in Princess Anne on October 17, 2025, at the age of 61.

+During the 2026 legislative session, the Maryland House of Delegates renamed House Bill 972, which establishes the Maryland Fair and Agricultural Education Promise Fund to promote statewide agricultural education and career development, to the "Charles J. Otto Agricultural Education Promise Act".
+The bill passed and was signed into law by Governor Wes Moore in April 2026.